-We have audited the consolidated financial statements prepared by the MorphoSys AG, Martinsried, comprising the consolidated income statement, consolidated statement of comprehensive income, consolidated balance sheet, consolidated statement of changes in stockholders' equity, consolidated statement of cash flows and notes, together with the group management report for the business year from January 1, 2011 to December 31, 2011.
-The preparation of the consolidated financial statements and the group management report in accordance with the IFRSs, as adopted by the EU, the additional requirements of German commercial law pursuant to Article 315a Section 1 German Commercial Code and supplementary provisions of the articles of incorporation are the responsibility of the Parent Company's Board of Managing Directors.
-Our responsibility is to express an opinion on the consolidated financial statements and on the group management report based on our audit.
+We have audited the annual financial statements, comprising the balance sheet, the statement of income and the notes, together with the bookkeeping system and the management report of the MorphoSys AG for the business year from January 1 to December 31, 2011.
+The maintenance of the books and records and the preparation of the annual financial statements and management report in accordance with German commercial law and supplementary articles of incorporation are the responsibility of the Company's Board of Managing Directors.
+Our responsibility is to express an opinion on the annual financial statements, together with the bookkeeping system, and the management report based on our audit.

-We conducted our audit of the consolidated financial statements in accordance with Article 317 German Commercial Code and German generally accepted standards for the audit of financial statements promulgated by the Institute of Public Auditors in Germany.
-Those standards require that we plan and perform the audit such that misstatements materially affecting the presentation of the net assets. financial position and results of operations in the consolidated financial statements in accordance with the applicable financial reporting framework and in the group management report are detected with reasonable assurance.
-Knowledge of the business activities and the economic and legal environment of the Group and expectations as to possible misstatements are taken into account in the determination of audit procedures.
-The effectiveness of the accounting-related internal control system and the evidence supporting the disclosures in the consolidated financial statements and the group management report are examined primarily on a test basis within the framework of the audit.
-The audit includes assessing the annual financial statements of those entities included in consolidation, the determination of the entities to be included in consolidation, the accounting and consolidation principles used and significant estimates made by the Company's Board of Managing Directors, as well as evaluating the overall presentation of the consolidated financial statements and the group management report.
+We conducted our audit of the annual financial statements in accordance with Article 317 of the German Commercial Code and German generally accepted standards for the audit of financial statements promulgated by the Institute of Public Auditors in Germany.
+Those standards require that we plan and perform the audit such that misstatements materially affecting the presentation of the net assets, financial position and results of operations in the annual financial statements in accordance with (German) principles of proper accounting and in the management report are detected with reasonable assurance.
+Knowledge of the business activities and the economic and legal environment of the Company and expectations as to possible misstatements are taken into account in the determination of audit procedures.
+The effectiveness of the accounting-related internal control system and the evidence supporting the disclosures in the books and records, the annual financial statements and the management report are examined primarily on a test basis within the framework of the audit.
+The audit includes assessing the accounting principles used and significant estimates made by the Company's Board of Managing Directors, as well as evaluating the overall presentation of the annual financial statements and management report.
 We believe that our audit provides a reasonable basis for our opinion.